Quick Egg Roll in a Bowl

 • 3 cloves garlic

-• 2 Tablespoon minced ginger about a 1 inch knob
+• 2 tablespoons minced ginger about a 1-inch knob

 • 1 shallot

-• 2 Tablespoon spicy sesame oil or substitute regular sesame oil and a big dash of hot sauce
+• 2 tablespoons sesame oil for a spicy flavor, add a dash of hot sauce

 • salt and pepper to taste